 For those that love the outdoors, there's plenty of it around here.
 Visit Mt Field National Park, 10 minutes drive from Post House Cottage, home of the magnificent Russell Falls and the giant swamp gums.

 The walks in Mt Field National Park suit all abilities; With wheel chair access to the famous Russell Falls to day long hikes to see the magnificent mountain views.
-Drive into the Mount Field National Park to visit Lake Pedder and Lake Gordon for the opportunity to see one of Hydro Tasmania's largest lakes.
+Drive into the Mount Field National Park to visit Lake Dobson - it's usually snowing in the cooler months.

 Walking the countryside during autumn gives another view of the beauty of this area.
 See the changing autumn colours of the Derwent Valley and Central Highlands.
 Visits in winter with snow covered tops in the Mount Field National Park add a new dimension to bush walking.

 Being pedal-powered, Railtrack Riders allows visitors to travel at their own pace and fully experience the sights, sounds and smell of the rainforest.